I have always found early child development fascinating…

 6. Talk And Listen

-This fact alone tells us as parents how important it is for us to talk to our babies from day one!
+This fact alone tells us as parents how important it is for us to talk to our babies from day one.

 In addition, setting aside certain times of the day for fully focused talking and listening is important.
 This is best done at mealtimes, bath time and bedtime.

-I cannot overemphasise the importance of introducing your children to the world of books and how beneficial it is for your little one’s development to include daily book time into their routine.
-Not only do books improve language development but memory, imagination and emotional development too.
+I cannot emphasise the importance of introducing your children to the world of books and how beneficial it is for your little one’s development to include daily book time into their routine.

 7. Introduce Social Interactions

-When talking about the stages in a child’s development and reaching their developmental milestones we should not forget the importance of social interactions!
+When talking about the stages in a child’s development and reaching their developmental milestones we should not forget the importance of social interactions.

 You can ensure that your child gets the correct amount of social interaction by talking, listening and taking an interest in what your little one does…